 Instructions – Estimated cooking time is 1 hour 50 minutes

-- In the cooking pot, add the 3 tablespoons of oil and heat it up.
-Do not let the oil to overheat, add the meat.
+- In the cooking pot, add the three tablespoons of oil and heat it.
+Do not let the fuel to overheat, add the meat.
 The main reason for doing this is to have the meat browning.
 Make sure that you stir the pot to ensure the meat browns on all sides.
 Cook for 5 minutes.

 - After the beef has browned on all sides, add the onions and ground garlic then let them cook for 3 minutes.